apinf/api-guidelines/http-methods.md

 # HTTP methods \(verbs\)

 * GET method requests data from the resource and should not produce any side effect.
+  * E.g `GET /users`****

-  E.g `/users` returns list of all users
+    * returns list of all users

 * POST method requests the server to create a resource in the database.
+  * E.g `POST /organizations/:id/managers`

-  E.g `/organizations/:id/managers` creates a new Manager of Organization identified with :id.
+    * creates a new Manager of Organization identified with :id.

   * POST is non-idempotent which means multiple requests will have different effects.
-    E.g. When requested with same parameters: at first time new Manager is created, at second time an error response \(manager already exists\) is gotten.
+    * E.g. When requested with same parameters: at first time new Manager is created, at second time an error response \(manager already exists\) is gotten.

 * PUT method requests the server to update resource.
   In our APIs it is not possible to create a resource with PUT method, because resources are referenced with :id.
 In case resource with :id does not exist, a response with `404 Resource not found` is sent.